UoB-COMSM0110/2024-group-1/docs/QualitativeEvaluation.md

 - "Maybe there should be a clearer button for the player to know how to end the turn in the combat state."

 #### Reflection on User Feedback
-- It was evident that users were struggling with the map's usage.
-As a remedy, we introduced a tutorial in the Map State.
+- It was clear that users did not understand how to use the map.
+Therefore, we created a tutorial in the Map State.
-- Users were uncertain about how to conclude a turn in the combat state.
-In response, we designed a clearly labeled 'end turn' button in the combat state.
+- Users were not sure how to end a turn in the combat state.
+In response,we created a clearly marked ‘end turn’ button in the combat state.

 ### Think Aloud Evaluation 2 - Date: 2024-04-16